krichard410/krichard410/README.md

 ## Hi there 👋

 ### 😄 Some of my passions:
-- Building websites
 - Travelling and studying cultures
+- Salesforce development
 - Blockchain and Cryptocurrency
 - Learning new technologies and languages
-- Working with teams on technical projects
+- Working with teams on projects
-- Front end technologies like React

 ### 🌱 Currently learning and working on:
 - German